mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 <p data-height="265" data-theme-id="0" data-slug-hash="vWPRxz" data-default-tab="result" data-user="andresangelini" data-embed-version="2" data-pen-title="chain link composition" class="codepen">See the Pen <a href="https://codepen.io/andresangelini/pen/vWPRxz/">chain link composition</a> by Andrés Angelini (<a href="https://codepen.io/andresangelini">@andresangelini</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async="async" src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-So, if were to split the chains up into their basic shapes, this is what we'd had:
+So, if were to split the chains up into their basic shapes, this is what we'd get:

 ```xml
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg">